AP PHOTOS: Looking for solitude in pandemic times

 And instead of all the luxury of pre-COVID-19 life with air-conditioning, four-course dinners and cocktails, these wooden cabins carry a warning: Don’t stay in the shower too long, it might get cold.
 And don’t bother looking for Wi-Fi.

-The Slow Cabin, a concept of Antwerp entrepreneur Xavier Leclair, offers all this and even less: Little chance of catching the coronavirus in the fully sustainable tiny eco homes.
+The Slow Cabin, a concept of Antwerp entrepreneur Xavier Leclair, offers all this and even less: Little chance of catching coronavirus in the fully sustainable, tiny eco-homes.

 “One of our main reasons to go to this cabin was to escape from work and other overloads.
 To disconnect from the internet and to reconnect with each other, nature and a simpler life,” said Kim Devos, from Erpe, Belgium, who recently booked a weekend with her partner, Guy De Deyn.

-Each eco-cabin is outfitted with solar panels, rainwater collectors, a wood burning stove and a small kitchen and bathroom with a dry toilet.
+Each eco-cabin is outfitted with solar panels, rainwater collectors, a wood-burning stove, a small kitchen and bathroom with a dry toilet.
 An abundance of large windows offers the best reality show: nature itself.

 And when the locations of the cabins become too well-known, they are easily pulled up and transported.